Ayana/my-gatsby-site-blog/content/blog/about.md

 I developed this website because I'm still new to React and Gatsby and need to understand how it works.

-I'm going to updated this website when I have time sometimes.
+I'm going to update this website when I have time sometimes.